IncredulousMonk/CnC_Generals_Zero_Hour/README.md

 - Displays a window with the splash screen.
 - Plays the logo movie.
+- Some progress with the window manager's test GUI.
 - The DynamicMemoryAllocator works.
 - Subsystems implemented:
   - TheNameKeyGenerator